AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/create-feed.md

 1. Add components to the data feed configuration.
 In the left rail, locate any components that you want to include, then drag them to the canvas to build your data structure.
 You can select multiple components by holding **[!UICONTROL Shift]**, or by holding **[!UICONTROL Command]** (on macOS) or **[!UICONTROL Ctrl]** (on Windows).

-   >[!NOTE]
+   >[!IMPORTANT]
    >
-   >User agent data and device lookup data cannot exist in the same data feed configuration.
-An error displays if you attempt to add conflicting components.
+   >Certain dimensions cannot be used together in Experience Platform datasets, and therefore cannot be included in the same data feed.
+   >
+   >If you choose to include either the User Agent dimension or any user device lookup data (using dimensions such as Mobile Device Name, Mobile OS, and so forth), the following dimensions cannot be added to a data feed:
+   >
+   >*
+   >*
+   >
+   >If you are using the Web SDK, this restriction is enforced in datastreams before data arrives in an Experience Platform dataset.
 For more information, see [Configure device lookup](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure#geolocation-device-lookup) in [Create and configure datastreams](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure) in the Data Collection guide.

+   User agent data and device lookup data cannot exist in the same data feed configuration.
+An error displays if you attempt to add conflicting components

+   mobile_device_name, mobile_os

    Use the following information to understand dimensions that are always included, dimensions that cannot be included, and metrics that must be substituted: